Freedom of Choice

 A Vital Distinction

 The struggle and debate of our time is intimately related to this difference between freedom of choice and from choice.
-Such a difference relates to the alternative methods of organizing human activity and is not simply a struggle between the
+Such a difference relates to the alternative methods of organizing human activity and is not simply a struggle between the United States and the